replicatedhq/kots.io/content/reference/template-functions/contexts.md

 weight: 90020
 ---

 [Template functions](/vendor/packaging/template-functions/) are grouped into different contexts, depending on the phase of the application lifecycle when the function is available and the context data that is provided.
-Static, Config and License contexts are available everywhere, while kURL context functions are not available on the config page.
+Static, Config, and License contexts are available everywhere, while kURL context functions are not available on the config page.

 ## Static Context
 Template functions in the static context can be used in any YAML, at any time.
 The static context also includes the [Masterminds Sprig](http://masterminds.github.io/sprig/) function library.